 Candidates will interview with each site for which they have been offered an interview and will also have an opportunity to meet with the larger consortium training staff.
 Interview formats include interviews, town halls, and opportunities to meet our current interns.
-Interviews for the 2024 interview cycle are expected to be held with options for in-person or virtual in early/mid-January (see dates on the CO-PIC website).
-Candidates selected for the interview process will be notified no later than 11/22/2024 via email.
+Interviews for the 2024-2025 internship year are expected to be held with options for in-person or virtual in early/mid-January (see dates on the CO-PIC website).
+Candidates selected for the interview process will be notified no later than 11/22/2023 via email.
 Interview dates are scheduled on a first-come, first-scheduled basis.
 If there are any questions or concerns about interview schedules, please communicate them directly with CO-PIC Training Director via email.

 COVID-19 Update: The Colorado Psychology Internship Consortium is closely monitoring the COVID-19 crisis.
 We are doing our due diligence around equitability and safety measures with regard to the 2024-2025 cohort application and interview process.
-CO-PIC strongly prefers in-person interviews and we expect this to be the format for our upcoming interview season; however, safety is a number one priorty.
-Please visit the COPIC website for updates.
+CO-PIC evaluates both in-person interviews and virtual interviews equitably.
+There is no preference for one interview format over another.

 All interns who match to CO-PIC sites must provide proof of citizenship or legal residency and must successfully pass a background check before beginning employment.
 The intern at STRIDE and EVBH also must provide results from a tuberculosis (TB) screening test from the previous 12-months.
 All CO-PIC sites require interns to provide proof of vaccination for COVID by the start of internship.
 Interns may also be required to maintain vaccination status with boosters as suggested by the CDC throughout their internship year.
 Instructions for providing information or completing the background check will be sent out to all who match after the match is complete.

 The Consortium currently offers 9 full-time positions at multiple sites.